A peer dispute is when a student brings a complaint against another student.

 About Peer Disputes

-For cases where a report of an alleged policy violation by a student begins with another student’s complaint, the Administrative Board engages in the peer dispute process.
+For cases where a report of an alleged policy violation is made by another student’s complaint, the Office of Academic Integrity and Student Conduct engages in the peer dispute process.
 The goal of the process is to ensure we meet our promise to give the report a fair review based only on the relevant facts.

-We know that navigating relationships with other students can be particularly challenging.
-Please know that safety and well-being are important to us, so please don’t hesitate to submit a report if a serious issue arises.
+Navigating relationships with other students can be particularly challenging.
+Know that your safety and well-being are important to us and we hope you will submit a report if a serious issue arises.

-The content on this page is meant to serve as general information about the process and not a comprehensive statement of applicable policies and procedures.
+The contents of this page are meant to serve as general information about the process and not a comprehensive statement of applicable policies and procedures.
 If you are involved in a peer dispute, detailed information, including the full procedure, will be provided to you in your case packet.
 If there is any discrepancy between those documents and this webpage, the documents will take precedence.
 You can access a sample packet for students facing allegations in a peer dispute case and a sample packet for students considering bringing allegations forward in a peer dispute case.

 How an Investigation Begins

-The peer dispute process begins when a student files a complaint about another student’s behavior with the Administrative Board.
+The peer dispute process begins when a student submits a complaint to OAISC about another student’s behavior.
 In the peer dispute process, a student who files the report with an allegation is referred to as the “complainant,” while those students about whom the report was filed are referred to as the “respondents.”
-The Administrative Board will begin its investigation by looking into the specific concerns raised in the complaint and work to gather all of the facts before making any accusations.
+OAISC will begin its investigation by looking into the specific concerns raised in the complaint and work to gather all of the facts before making any accusations.
 Students about whom a report has been filed will have a chance to share their side before any decisions are made in the case.

 When a complaint involves allegations of serious criminal conduct, we advise students to seek legal counsel before making any written or oral statements to the College.
 Students are advised to seek legal advice about how the College’s disciplinary process could affect any criminal case in which they may be involved.
 However, students’ legal counsel may not participate in proceedings.
 Ordinarily, if a complaint is being pursued through the criminal justice system, the Board may assess the timing of the investigation so that it does not compromise the integrity of the criminal investigation or the rights of the respondent.
 In some cases, the Board may choose to postpone or suspend its own review of the matter until the criminal case has been concluded.

-Following the delivery of case materials, the Respondent will be asked to submit their side of the story in writing through an initial statement:
+Following the delivery of case materials, the Respondent will be asked to submit their side of the story in writing through an initial statement.
+The initial statement is intended to address specific behavior(s) exhibited by any named respondents, as claimed by a complainant:

 The Personal Advisor

-Students involved in disciplinary cases may be more comfortable navigating the Administrative Board’s process with the support of a personal advisor.
-Personal Advisors are given access to all case information, may attend any interviews, and provide general advice and support.
-Personal Advisors must be officers of the University who are affiliated with the Faculty of Arts and Sciences and not members of the student’s family.
+Respondents involved in a peer dispute may be more comfortable navigating the process with the support of a personal advisor.
+Personal advisors are given access to all case information, may attend any relevant meetings, and can provide general advice and support.
+Personal advisors must be officers of the University who are affiliated with the Faculty of Arts and Sciences and not members of the student’s family.

 Resident Dean

-The role of a student’s Resident Deanin the process is to represent the student to the subcommittee and the full Disciplinary Committee of the Administrative Board.
+The role of a student’s Resident Dean in the process is to represent the student to the Subcommittee and full Disciplinary Committee of the Administrative Board.
 Additionally, they will keep the student informed during the process.
-It is important to remember that the student’s Resident Dean is not an advocate.
-They are expected to share any information they have and when the information they have is contradictory to the student’s statements.
+The student’s Resident Dean is not an advocate or a counselor.
+If a student provides contradictory information throughout this process, the Resident Dean will make the discrepancy known.

-• Witness interviews: The subcommittee may interview other students or parties identified as having relevant information.
+- Witness interviews: The Subcommittee may interview other students or parties identified as having relevant information.
 Any additional statements collected will be shared with each student.
-A student’s Resident Dean can attend interviews to keep their students informed.

 Subcommittee Report